Skip to main content

 SBX Pro Studio Suite

 Another great software with many professional tools to enhance your spatial awareness.
 In a similar fashion as the others, the audio signal goes through an algorithm that identifies spatial information.
-Based on the output format (headphones or speakers) the surround signal is optimized.
-It works on both stereo and multichannel setups.

 Read more: